-In recent years, Dubai, in the United Arab Emirates, has become a tourism hotspot and this includes for sports.
+In recent years, Dubai, in the United Arab Emirates, has become a tourism hotspot and this includes sports.
 The Dubai sports tourism market is thriving and includes some global sporting events such as F1 and football, but also some traditional events such as camel racing.

 1. Dubai Horse Racing (World Cup and Winter Challenge)